 Q: How do the modern astronomers calculate the distances of the stars and how do those compare to the Vedas?

-A: Well basically in modern astronomy the distances to the stars are calculated by what they call the ‘cosmic distance ladder’ and it’s a matter of going up rung by rung using difference methods.
+A: Well basically in modern astronomy the distances to the stars are calculated by what they call the ‘cosmic distance ladder’ and it’s a matter of going up rung by rung using different methods.
 So what they’ll do is with just a small handful of nearby stars, they measure the distance based on parallax, as I was describing.
 Then to get a bit further they use something called statistical parallax based on groups of stars.
 Just briefly to give you an idea on how that works: Suppose you have a bunch of stars, a lot of them, and they are going in all directions almost equally.
 So what you do is you measure how they are moving laterally, perpendicular to your line of sight, and then you use what is called the Doppler effect, the redshift, to measure how they are moving along your line of sight.
 Then you say: The motion laterally and the motion along the line of sight statistically must be about the same.
 Should never doubt about that.
 And we can actually measure the angular motion perpendicular to line of sight and the absolute velocity along the line of sight.
 Those two being equal, that tells us what distance corresponds to a given angular change; that in turns tells us how far away the cluster of stars is.
-So they use that for some cluster of stars.
+So they use that for some clusters of stars.
 Now you might notice there are a few variables in there and assumptions which can get you into trouble.
-Beyond that they go step by step through a whole series of different schemes for measuring distance.
+Beyond that, they go step-by_step through a whole series of different schemes for measuring distance.
 If I get to it there’s a chapter in this book, which is Chapter 7, which I don’t know if I’ll cover this or not because there are other more important things.
 But this talks about the use of redshift for measuring distance of galaxies and so forth.
 And it reveals there’s a whole controversy in astronomy.
 I think we’re supposed to quit at this point because it’s time for arati.